Being in a slump sucks BIG TIME.

 You were once a passionate super hero, ready to take on the world!

-…but now you feel reserved, anti-social, and prefer to hang out in crowds of one.
+…but now you feel reserved, overwhelmed, anti-social and prefer to hang out in crowds of one.
 The only things you want to surround yourself with is milk and chocolate chip cookies.

 Raisins aren’t welcome… Ever.